biadelmiro/UDACITY_intro_to_javascript_course/README.md

 This is going to get pretty annoying pretty fast.
 Eventually, you’ll learn about other ways to run JavaScript files.
 But for now we recommend using a text editor like Atom or Sublime Text and then pasting your code in the console once you’re ready to test it.

 ### Developer Tools on Different Browsers
 Every modern web browser includes its own set of developer tools.
-They can be separated into two categories; independent and dependent browsers.
-Independent browsers can be used regardless of operating system and dependent browsers depend on which operating system you use, which are predominantly Mac or Windows.
+They can be separated into three categories; independent, Mac and Windows.
+Independent browsers can be used regardless of operating system.
+Mac and Windows are dependent on their operating system.
 Below is a guide to the various web browsers and their respective developer tools:

+#### Web Browsers
+- Independent
+- Mac
+- Windows
 #### Independent
 - [Google Chrome](#google-chrome)
 - [Mozilla Firefox](#mozilla-firefox)